-Results from the monitoring programs show that the number of non-hatchlings (>2 ft or >0.6 m) of C. porosus has largely increased since protection in 1971 and the introduction of farming in 1980 (Figure 2).
-Analyses of surveys continue to suggest that the rate of increase of crocodile populations in a majority of rivers is slowing or approaching an asymptote in recent years.
+Results from modelling of monitoring program data show that the population of non-hatchlings (>2 ft or >0.6 m) of C. porosus has increased since protection in 1971 (Figure 2).
+Analyses of recent monitoring surveys suggest that the rate of increase of crocodile populations in a majority of rivers is slowing or approaching an asymptote.
 Most of the monitored rivers show large increases since protection and some have stabilised at an asymptote in recent years.
 Analysis of each individual river is provided in Appendix 2.
 There is no evidence that the harvesting program has had a detrimental impact on crocodile population in the NT.